Research

 -Laser spectroscopy and ultrafast spectroscopy

--Quantum communication and quantum internet
+-Quantum communication

--Quantum information and quantum computation
+-Quantum computation and quantum simulation